ra559/cis106/_labs/lab3.md

 2. Remove all the programs that you installed in a single command. **Which command did you use?**
 3. If you were to install the first and second program, but remove the other 3 in a single command, **Which command will you use?**

-> For this question, simply type the commands after the table.
-No screenshot is required.
+> For this question, simply complete the table.
+No screenshot required.

 <hr>